 For the 14-year-old bride-to-be, the monks created a perfume with a bouquet of fresh citrus and a base of Calabrian bergamot.
 It was also the world’s first perfume in alcohol, a fragrance still made today: the classic Acqua di Santa Maria Novella.

 In 1221, Officina Profumo-Farmaceutica di Santa Maria Novella opened its doors to the world.

 And the rest, of course, is history.
 Today, Santa Maria Novella brings to the 21st Century its uniquely venerable tradition of meticulous creativity and obsessive insistence on quality to offer a truly legendary range of classic cosmetics and fragrances for body and home.

 Because fragrance perceptions and preferences are so intensely personal, we invite you to visit us at Mondopiero to experience for yourself our selection of samplers from the Santa Maria Novella range.

-Of course, if you’ve already chosen product you want, we’re here to take your order on (03) 9417 7047 or by email firstname.lastname@example.org
+Of course, if you’ve already chosen product you want, we’re here to take your order online or on (03) 9417 7047 or by email firstname.lastname@example.org

 For a limited time only, we are offering FREE SHIPPING, Australia-wide only, for Santa Maria Novella orders over $150.